stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-So, yes, our corporate masters have decreed that we continue a successful thing from the past, despite the massive context change, which is obviously very appropriate to Stellar Firma, so we will plunge on.
-And in fact, Tim has managed to lead me directly into my first point, because in episode 26 itself the client, who we are not *designing* a planet for but hopefully *selling* a planet to, establishes themselves very early as a big fan of the scientific method.
+So, yes, our corporate masters have decreed that we continue a successful thing from the past despite the massive context change, which is obviously very appropriate to Stellar Firma, so we will plunge on.
+And in fact, Tim has managed to lead me directly into my first point, because in episode 26 itself, the client, who we are not *designing* a planet for but hopefully *selling* a planet to, establishes themselves very early as a big fan of the scientific method.
 So, my first question is: what do we think the scientific method is?

 #### BEN